When: March 7, 2014 | 9 AM–3:45 PM

 Don't miss this professional development opportunity for K–12 teachers!

 2014 marks St. Louis' 250th anniversary.
 Interact with experts on St. Louis' history and discover valuable resources for teaching about St. Louis and its economic history.
+The 18th Annual Economic Literacy Conference will include content related to economics, history, geography, social studies, and personal finance.
+Many conference presentations will address historical events and issues and how to use them to teach a variety of content to students, including providing teaching resources such as lesson plans.
 Choose from grade-specific sessions led by experienced educators and experts.
 Featured speakers and educational resources include:

 This is a free event, and participants will enjoy a free continental breakfast and lunch.

 While this is a free event, registration is required.
 Spaces are limited, so register early.
 CEUs are available for $25.

 To register: Call (314) 516-6590 or register online (registration is currently closed - call for further information).

 Registration Deadline: Thursday, February 27, 2014

 The University reserves the right to cancel any program.
 In the event of cancellation, you will be notified immediately, and all program fees will be refunded.
 If you must cancel a registration, you are entitled to a full refund only if you cancel prior to the first class meeting.

 The University of Missouri–St. Louis is an affirmative action/equal opportunity employer committed to excellence through diversity.